 The configuration mapping mechanism can easily deal with most collections so let's go through a few examples to show you how it's done:

-Mapping lists works in much the same way as mapping to arrays where you a list of elements will be mapped to the List.
+Mapping to collections works in much the same way as mapping to arrays.
+Each item is given in the XML as dedicated element.
+The element name does not matter in that case.
 So if you have a mojo like the following:

 public class MyAnimalMojo